 In 1943, Claude R. Wickard, the head of the War Foods Administration as well as the Secretary of Agriculture, got the bright idea to ban pre-sliced bread in America, which he did on January 18, 1943.
-The specific reasons behind this aren’t entirely clear, though it was about conservation of resources.
-One known reason for the banning was to conserve wax paper.
-There have also been many who have suggested there were secondary goals of conserving wheat and steel.
+The specific reasons behind this aren’t entirely clear, though it was about conservation of resources, particularly generally thought to have been about conserving wax paper, wheat, and steel.

-Finally, bread making machines themselves used quite a bit of steel in their production, so it has been suggested that one of the reasons for this bread ban was to conserve this metal.
-This line of reasoning also seems somewhat dubious as most bread manufacturers weren’t actively buying new bread slicing machines at any given time, so the benefit would be marginal, even accounting for the machine’s large size and significant amount of metal used in their production.
+Finally, bread making machines themselves used quite a bit of steel in their production; so it has been suggested that one of the reasons for this bread ban was to conserve this metal.
+This line of reasoning also seems somewhat dubious as most bread manufacturers weren’t actively buying new bread slicing machines at any given time; so the benefit would be marginal, even accounting for the machine’s large size and significant amount of metal used in its production.

 As you might imagine, banning pre-sliced bread didn’t go over very well with the masses.
-As one woman aptly put it in a letter appearing in the New York Times:
+“The best thing since sliced bread” is an expression for a reason.
+As one woman aptly put it in a letter appearing in The New York Times:

 - Why a Baker’s Dozen is 13 Instead of 12